Are you curious about modified whole life insurance?

 Why do we say that?

-It’s because life insurance companies compete with one another via price and underwriting.
+It’s because life insurance companies compete with each another via price and underwriting.

 For example, lets say ABC insurance company excels at insuring diabetics and offers them rock bottom rates.
 Their underwriting is set up to work that way.